 With this card, not only is there no limit to how much you earn at the 1.5% rate, you also receive a 5% cash-back bonus when making a cash rewards redemption!

-Because you can transfer American Express Membership Rewards to Plenti® points, you may want to combine use of this card with The Amex EveryDay® Preferred Credit Card from American Express or the Premier Rewards Gold Card from American Express.
+Because you can transfer American Express Membership Rewards to Plenti® points, you may want to combine use of this card with the American Express Gold® Card.

-Not concerned about earning Plenti® points at all?
-Then The Plenti® Credit Card from Amex probably isn’t the right card for you.
-In that case, you might want to try a different Amex credit card.
+Not concerned about earning Plenti points at all?
+Then The Plenti Credit Card from Amex probably isn’t the right card for you.
+In that case, you might want to try one of the other best American Express cards.